AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/slow_updates_tree.md

 ## A SlowTree.nr smart contract

 The TokenBlacklist contract interacts with this SlowTree contract through the SlowMap interface.
-Here you can find all the functions included in this SlowTree contract and how it works.
+The SlowTree is a contract that utilizes the slow update tree library and instansiates and manipulates a tree.
+Here you can find some of the functions included in this SlowTree contract and how it works.

 **Global Constants and Storage Structure:**

 At the start of the contract, we define global constants and storage struct:

-#include_code constants_and_storage yarn-project/noir-contracts/src/contracts/slow_tree_contract/src/main.nr
+#include_code constants_and_storage yarn-project/noir-contracts/src/contracts/slow_tree_contract/src/main.nr rust

 - `TREE_HEIGHT`, `MEMBERSHIP_SIZE`, and `UPDATE_SIZE` are constants that define the dimensions of the tree and the proof sizes.
 - `EMPTY_ROOT` represents the initial state of the tree root.